Flutter-13Aprill/App-Design-Implementation/project4/README.md

 #  StreamBun 🐇🥪

-We all were in a situation where we are hungry and order food that's the easy part but the hard part about it is what am I going to watch 😮‍💨
+We all were in a situation where we are hungry and order food that's the easy part but the hard part about it is what am I going to watch 😮‍💨<br><br>

 Well worry not my friend Because I'm here
 <img src = "assets/github_images/papyrus_pause.gif" alt = "papyrus - gif"> <br>
-I offer you StreamBun 🐇 You can watch quickly your favorite streamer or even watch a new streamer and maybe they will be your new favorite, you can discover the games and watch their walkthrough 🎮🎮
+I offer you StreamBun 🐇 You can watch quickly your favorite streamer or even watch a new streamer and maybe they will be your new favorite, you can discover the games and watch their walkthrough 🎮🎮<br>

 ---